beshup/Clay/README.md

 ### 2D (XY plane) Draw Line

 Draws a line using a combination of the Bresenham and the Digital Differential Analyzer (DDA) algorithm.
-The below code draws a line from the top right of the screen to (250, 350).
+The below code draws a line from the top left of the screen to (250, 350).

 ```
  DrawLine(0, 0, 250, 350);